Hierarchical internetworking model: Core layer

-The core is the backbone of a network, where the internet(internetwork) gateway are located.
+The core layer is the backbone of a network, where the internet(internetwork) gateways are located.
 The core network provides high-speed, highly redundant forwarding services to move packets between distribution-layer devices in different regions of the network.
 Core switches and routers are usually the most powerful, in terms of raw forwarding power, in the enterprise; core network devices manage the highest-speed connections, such as 10 Gigabit Ethernet or 100 Gigabit Ethernet.